Logan-Garrett/Logan-Garrett/README.md

   </div>

   ### 🫔: About Me : I am a AppDev Intern <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kentucky.

   :telescope: I’m working as a AppDev Intern and contributing to frontend and backend for building applications.

-  :seedling: Exploring Technical Content Writing.

-  :zap: In my free time, I work on personal projects and watch LTT.
+  :zap: In my free time, I work on personal projects and watch AI and Data Mining videos.

   :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Logan-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/logan-garrett-43a68a220/))
   ---